 When you become an emotional billionaire, you realize that engaging with the fake friendship masses is always going to be on your emotional dime.
 And just like that… It doesn’t seem so attractive any longer.
 Substance starts to outweigh meaningless numbers, likes, comments, and having Friday night plans that only highlight your loneliness.

-I can’t tell you how many readers from all over the world have made the most profound, soul-mate status friendships on this site.
+I can’t tell you how many readers from all over the world have made the most incredible friendships on this site.
 All through the comments section below these posts and on my social media.

 You are never alone.
-And if you ever find yourself in “no-one-gets-me,” friendship hell, guess what?…
+And if you ever find yourself surrounded by fake friends, guess what?…

-There is someone, somewhere in the world, who is reading these very words that you are right now.
+There is someone, somewhere in the world, who is reading these very words right now.
 Someone who is just as giving and just as hungry for more.
 Someone whose soul can recognize yours.

 + If you need further and more personalized help with your relationship, please look into working with me here.